Hola mis amados padres y amigos! 19 Dec 2011

 This week we have been inviting a ton of people to be baptized.
 There has been some good responses, some bad ones, and no responses.
 We won't ever know if they will accept it or not unless we ask them, right?
 Inviting, inviting, and inviting.

 There was a really awesome experience that I wanted to share with you all.
 We were teaching the Reynoso family.
 We have taught them about 4 or 5 times and we came back for our appointment and they didn't read the chapter that we had left them.
 We decided it was better for us to read it with them then to move on with the lessons.
 (Good choice on our part.)
-We read Alma 34 with them, which talks about the purpose of our earth life.
-As we were reading, you could just tell that they were soaking it all in.
-At the conclusion, we asked them what they thought of it.
-Angelica just kept saying, "precioso, precisoso."
-We asked her why she felt that way and she just said that she felt something inside her and how that she just knew that this book was something good and that it has something special for her and her family.
-It was a super amazing moment for us.
-We were able to testify and help her understand that she had felt the Spirit.
-It is a good start to everything.
-We are looking forward to meeting with them again and seeing how they progress.
+We read Alma

 We had a pretty awesome Christmas Party with the Spanish branch here.
 Elder Castro helped narrate the program.
 We did have one person show up that we had invited.
 He came to the Christmas Party and actually brought two of his sons.
 He had to go out of his comfort zone of his house and into unknown territory, but he did it and enjoyed it.
 The next step is getting him to come to church!

-You Will Meet at McDonalds!
+| You Never Know WHO You Will Meet at McDonalds! |

 We had one more exchange this week.
 This one was with Elder Banta.
 As I said earlier, the craziest things seem to happen on exchanges.
 Number one, we went to eat at McDonald's.
 We figured that we needed to talk to everyone.
 There was a guy right behind us listening to some music.
 So we talked to him and he was very nice and we asked him what he was listening to, his reply is what shocked us.
 He said, "Myself.
 I just wrote a song and now I am checking it out.
 I am a singer, songwriter.
 You may have heard of me.
 I am Michael McLean."
 We just were like, "What?
 Like "The Forgotten Carols" Michael McLean?"
 It was so strange to meet some famous brother in a McDonald's.
-He was on his way up to Richfield to do another show of "The Forgotten Carols".
-It was a pretty cool experience.
-SEE PICTURE Note: The Mom LOVES the Forgotten Carols and has been to a live performance with Michael McLean.
-Wow!
-I am so very jealous!
-What an honor!
+He was on his way up to Richfield

 I am glad that things seem to be working out for both of you, Mom and Pops.
 You both deserve it, and that is something that comes from keeping faith and doing what you should.
 Blessings come through those things.
 Keep plugging along and all will work out.
 Well Mom, I still haven't got my packages or my suits.
 They should come in this week.
 I am grateful that you were able to put them together for me and are constantly thinking of me.
 We are blessed to have this season right now.
 Christmas is fast approaching and my prayer is that we all can remember the true reason for the season, which is our Savior, Jesus Christ.
 We know that because of His example and sacrifice for us, that we can live again.
 We celebrate that He was born and that He lived a perfect life.
 Let us all trying to press forward becoming more like Him each and everyday!